chuhean/cryptoprediction/README.md

-A BTC Prediction website for people to vote whether BTC will go up or down in price.
+A Bitcoin Prediction website for people to vote whether Bitcoin will go up or down in the future.